-It’s recommended that men should eat no more than 30g of fat a day and that women should eat no more than 20g of fat a day.
-Children should consume less fat than this also.
+It’s recommended that men should eat no more than 30g of saturated fat a day and that women should eat no more than 20g of saturated fat a day.
+Children should consume less than this also.
 If you would like to learn more about the different types of fat and which foods to focus on for a healthy diet, jump on the NHS website.
 They have loads of great information and advice about this and other topics relating to healthy diets.

 Back to toning…

 Toning is achieved through building muscle; there’s no question about that, and the more intensely we train a muscle, the more shapely it can become.
-However, given that we have a natural layer of fat which sits on top of our muscles – and we all have this by the way – it means that sometimes despite building up the muscle, it doesn’t appear quite as shapely as we’d hope.
+However, given that we have a natural layer of fat that sits on top of our muscles – and we all have this by the way – it means that sometimes despite building up the muscle, it doesn’t appear quite as shapely as we’d hope.
 Again, this is pretty normal.
 So if we’re talking about achieving real tone here, it’s only going to happen by reducing that layer of fat too.
 By doing this, the muscle underneath will become more visible.

 Strength and endurance-focused workouts (how heavy the resistance used and how long you can go for) are great ways to zone in on a certain muscle/group of muscles.
 Unfortunately the same cannot be said for body fat loss – it’s impossible to target a particular area of the body in this sense and instead we lose fat from all over the body (very unfair we know!).
 We should also acknowledge that if the body fat percentage is naturally low, which is the case for some people, then losing more is most likely not required!
 It is still, however, the act of muscle building that will shape the body.